 Hovering the mouse over or tapping on a point on the graph will display its value and the date and time the entry was collected.
 Clicking and dragging will allow you to zoom in to a designated zone.
 While zoomed in, clicking and dragging horizontally while holding down “shift” will pan across the graph.
 The “Reset zoom” button will return the map to standard zoom.

 The graph can compare data from multiple sources.
 Any number of sensors can be clicked or tapped to overlap their graphs.
 To highlight the data of a specific channel, hover the mouse cursor over the channel’s name at the bottom of the graph window.
 Clicking or tapping on the channel name will toggle its visibility.
 A dashed gray line will display the average of the graph data.
+Below is an example of where to click to toggle this option.

 Clicking or tapping on the three horizontal lines menu icon (hamburger menu) on the graph window will provide more options.
 Selecting “View in full screen” will cause the graph to fill the space of your screen.
 While in full screen, the menu option will switch to “Exit from full screen.”
 Options are available to download an image of the graph as a PNG, JPG, PDF, or SVG.
 The data that appears in the graph can be downloaded by selecting “Download CSV” or “Download XLS.”
 More information on downloading is available here: Download Map Graph Data.